adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-writing-javascript-that-conforms-to-progressive-enhancement.md

 *Impossible*, considering the sheer amount of new browsers being released and *irrelevant*, because release date does not determine capability.
 Besides, every browser was new once, so it's quite obvious that an inference for modernity provides little value.

 Once CTM determines it's "modern", the Javascript application starts and (attempts to) provide the enhanced experience.
 The emphasis on *browsers* as opposed to *features*, suggests this technique is frail.
-And, inference is little better than User Agent sniffing, which is something that Richard Cornford explains superbly in *Browser Detection (and What To Do Instead)* [[4](#ref4)].
+And, inference is little better than User Agent sniffing, which is something that Richard Cornford explains superbly in [Browser Detection (and What To Do Instead)](http://jibbering.com/faq/notes/detect-browser/).

 More specifically, CTM has the following problems of note:

-**1. Detecting host objects like this is dangerous**. *H is for Host* [[5](#ref5)] explains why this is dangerous and provides a simple solution to the problem.
+**1. Detecting host objects like this is dangerous**.
+[H is for Host](http://www.cinsoft.net/host.html) explains why this is dangerous and provides a simple solution to the problem.

 **2. Detecting the presence of an API is not enough**.
 CTM only *detects* host methods but often APIs are buggy.
 This is why feature *testing* is important.
-Nicholas Zakas provides an excellent case study in his short ebook *The Problem with Native JavaScript APIs* [[6](#ref6)].
-Additionally, Peter Michaux's article *Feature Detection: State of the Art Browser Scripting* [[7](#ref7)] explains everything you need to know about feature detection and feature testing.
+Nicholas Zakas provides an excellent case study in his short ebook [The Problem with Native JavaScript APIs](http://chimera.labs.oreilly.com/books/1234000001655/index.html).
+Additionally, Peter Michaux's article [Feature Detection: State of the Art Browser Scripting](http://peter.michaux.ca/articles/feature-detection-state-of-the-art-browser-scripting) explains everything you need to know about feature detection and feature testing.

 **3. CTM degrades the experience unnecessarily**.
 CTM can easily suppress a perfectly capable browser from providing the enhanced experience.
 For example, if you wanted client-side form validation, something that say IE8 (or 6 for that matter) is perfectly capable of, CTM disregards IE8 and will only give those users the *core* experience &mdash; resorting to server round trips  which is an *unnecessarily* poor experience.

 **4. Some CTM implementations rely on Javascript polyfills to plug missing gaps**.
-Ignoring the fact that polyfills are full of problems [[8](#ref8)], it is clear that if developers are mixing them in with CTM, this more than indicates CTM is not enough on its own to determine whether the browser is capable of delivering an enhanced experience (or not).
+Ignoring the fact that [polyfills are full of problems](/articles/the-disadvantages-of-javascript-polyfills/), it is clear that if developers are mixing them in with CTM, this more than indicates CTM is not enough on its own to determine whether the browser is capable of delivering an enhanced experience (or not).

 **5. The CTM condition needs constant maintenance as new browsers are released**.
 Again it's that same old problem &mdash; when can you drop support for a browser?
 This question doesn't really ever have to be asked.
 Either the browser has the required working features or it doesn't &mdash; that is, it's about features, not browsers.